tdrose01/EHR-ENG2/docs/user-management.md

 # User Management System

-The EHR-ENG2 system now includes a comprehensive user management system that allows administrators to create, manage, and assign roles to system users.
+The EHR-ENG2 system now includes a comprehensive user management system that allows administrators to create, manage, assign roles, and update passwords for system users.

 ## Features